 Director of Advanced Research Computing (ARC)

-Sharon Broude Geva is Director of Advanced Research Computing (ARC) at the University of Michigan (U-M).
-ARC is a unit of the U-M Office of Research created to inspire and support the growing range of research across disciplines requiring advanced computing capabilities.
-ARC enables computational research at the university through support of programmatic initiatives, multidisciplinary collaboration, instruction, and research computing resources and services.
-ARC computing services include a 27,000-core shared HPC cluster, research storage, and a network of training, consultation, and support for the research community provided by the ARC- Technology Services unit (ARC-TS).
-ARC is also home to a consulting and training unit, Consulting for Statistics, Computing, and Analytics Research (CSCAR), and to two affiliated programmatic institutes: the Michigan Institute for Computational Discovery and Engineering (MICDE), and the Michigan Institute for Data Science (MIDAS).
+Sharon Broude Geva is Director of Advanced Research Computing (ARC) in the Office of Research (UMOR) at the University of Michigan (U-M).
+ARC enables and catalyzes computational research at the university through the support of programmatic initiatives, multidisciplinary collaboration, instruction, and research computing resources and services.
+ARC is home to a consulting and training unit, Consulting for Statistics, Computing, and Analytics Research (CSCAR) and two affiliated programmatic institutes: the Michigan Institute for Computational Discovery and Engineering (MICDE), and the Michigan Institute for Data Science (MIDAS).

-Sharon serves as Vice-Chair of the Coalition for Academic Scientific Computation (CASC), co-chairs the Big Ten Academic Alliance (BTAA)‘s Research Computing Group Peer Group, and is on the Executive Committee of the Great Lakes Consortium for Petascale Computation (GLCPC), as well as other U-M and external committees and task forces.
+Sharon currently serves as Chair of The Coalition for Academic Scientific Computation (CASC), is a Practice and Experience in Advanced Research Computing (PEARC) conference series Steering Committee member, chairs the Big Ten Academic Alliance (BTAA)‘s Research Computing Peer Group, and is on the Executive Boards of Women in HPC (WHPC) and the Great Lakes Consortium for Petascale Computation (GLCPC).
+She serves on national and international task forces, organizing committees, and review panels.

 She received her PhD in Computational Physical Chemistry and her BSc in Computer Science and in Chemistry from the Hebrew University in Jerusalem and was a postdoctoral researcher at the University of Utah.